The-Politico/django-slack-forms/docs/Creating-Forms.md

 Django Slack Forms uses a JSON and UI schema combination derived from the [JSONSchema](https://json-schema.org/understanding-json-schema/index.html) standard and [`react-jsonschema-form`](https://github.com/mozilla-services/react-jsonschema-form).

 The JSON schema shapes what your data looks like.
-Is it a string or an integer?
+Is the property a string or an integer?
 Does it have a maximum value or character length?
 Should it be one of a list of values?
 These are all questions that can be answered in your JSON Schema.

 Alternatively, The UI Schema determines what the form looks like on Slack and is tied much more closely to the Slack API's options.
 Is that input a single row input or a larger text area?
 Does the input have a placeholder or default value?
 Is there any help text provided?
 These kinds of questions are answered in your UI Schema.